 Try not to get frustrated and don’t expect too much from yourself.
 Target small wins and then celebrate when you get something you never understood before.

 You are building a skill.
 You are building a muscle.
-And for a hint on motivation – the more you enjoy the process the easier it will be to keep practicing.
+And for a hint on motivation – the more you enjoy the process the easier it will be to keep practising.